Fee/Deposit Schedules for Development & Policy Approvals/Permits

 Table 503A/Flat Fee Worksheet identifies the discretionary permit applications that require a flat fee for the public noticing, plan review, Environmental Initial Study, and public hearing process (except appeals).
 When the discretionary action includes other approval types that require a deposit account for plan review, the entire project will be reviewed using a deposit account (see below).
 Note: If the project and/or the environmental determination of a flat fee project are appealed, a $2,000 deposit will be required to continue processing the project to a final decision.

-• Planning Department Review.
-If the flat fee project requires a review by an Associate or Senior Planner from the Planning Department's Facilities Financing Division, an hourly charge will be required at the following amount per hour:
+Planning Department Review.
+If the flat fee project requires a review by the City Planning Department Facilities Financing Division, an hourly charge will be required at the following amount per hour:

 Plan Review – Deposit Accounts